adioshun/gitBook_DeepDrive/paper2014-depthmap-prediction.md

 	- one that first estimates the global structure of the scene,
 	- a second that refines it using local information.

-- The network is trained using a **loss** that explicitly accounts for depth relations between pixel locations, in addition to pointwise error.
+- The network is trained using a **loss** that explicitly accounts for **depth relations between pixel locations**, in addition to pointwise error.

-Our system achieves state-of-the art estimation rates on NYU Depth and KITTI, as wellas improved qualitative outputs.
+## 2. Related Work

+## 3. Approach

+- Our network is made of two component stacks, shown in Fig. 1.
+	- A coarse-scale network first predictsthe depth of the scene at a global level.
+	- This is then refined within local regions by a fine-scalenetwork.

+Both stacks are applied to the original input, but in addition, the coarse network’s outputis passed to the fine network as additional first-layer image features.

+In this way, the local networkcan edit the global prediction to incorporate finer-scale details.

+### 3.1 Model Architecture

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTgyOTM2OTI5XX0=
+eyJoaXN0b3J5IjpbNTYyMDIxNTAwXX0=
 -->